trezor/trezor.js/README.md

 trezor.js
 =========

 [![Build Status](https://travis-ci.org/trezor/trezor.js.svg?branch=master)](https://travis-ci.org/trezor/trezor.js)

-Javascript API for Bitcoin TREZOR.
+Javascript API for Trezor.

-Use this library if you want deeper integration of TREZOR into your node app, including electron.

-If you are including the library in web app, try `trezor.js` package.
+We are currently migrating from this library to Trezor Connect.
+When Trezor Connect is done and tested, this library will be deprecated.

+Right now, you can use this library for integrating into node js apps.
+The library will also work for web apps with WebUSB with Trezor Model T and soon Trezor One (on Chrome); however, we do not allow external websites to use Trezor Bridge 2.* for security reasons, so this library can be used on Firefox only from localhost.

 Install with npm
 -----

 `npm install --save trezor.js`

-We use some ES6 methods (Array.find etc), that aren't in all browsers as of now, so if you are targetting older browsers/mobile browsers, you have to add babel polyfill.
-See https://www.npmjs.com/package/babel-polyfill and https://babeljs.io/docs/usage/polyfill/

-#### Examples

-Example of usage is on `example-browser/`, `example-node/` and `example-electron-webpack/` on github.

 #### Flow
 trezor.js is annotated with [Flow](https://github.com/facebook/flow) types; if you want to use Flow and use the previous setup, it will use the right types.
 Note that you might have to set up `.flowconfig` to include all the modules and interface files in [our flowconfig](https://github.com/trezor/trezor.js/blob/master/lib/.flowconfig)